The Study of Perspective

 ——————

-Written by Nien Hsi-Yao at home during the phase of new moon in February 1729
+Written by Nien Hsi-Yao at his studio on the first day of the second month of 1729

 乾隆花園 通景畫 寧壽宮花園